artemgilmanov/MyBlazorServerApp/README.md

 # Future Improvements

----

 **1. Database and Data Persistence**

 The current use of an in-memory database (`Microsoft.EntityFrameworkCore.InMemory`) is excellent for rapid prototyping and testing but is not suitable for a production environment.
 The application is already configured to use **PostgreSQL**, but this feature is commented out.

 * **Action:** Enable the PostgreSQL configuration by uncommenting the relevant code in `Program.cs`.
 This will ensure all saved calculation data persists across application restarts.
 * **Action:** Implement and configure database migrations to manage schema changes over time.
 This will allow for seamless updates to the database structure as new features are added.
-* **Benefit:** Provides **data durability** and integrity, ensuring that critical business data is not lost when the service is restarted or deployed.

 ---